skiptools/skip-ui/README.md

 ### Modifiers

-Most modifiers, on the other hand, use the `ComposeModifierView` to change the `context` passed to the modified view.
+Modifiers, on the other hand, use the `ComposeModifierView` to change the `context` passed to the modified view.
 Here is the `.opacity` modifier:

 ```swift
 extension View {